 These standards cover community rehabilitation and physiotherapy care for adults of 18 years and over with Covid-19.

-There are 7 quality standards:
+There are 7 standards:

 - Needs assessment, rehabilitation planning and review

-- Personalised rehabilitation
+- Personalised rehabilitation and symptom management

 - Communication and information sharing with people with Covid-19

 - Evaluation, audit and research

-- Personal Protective Equipment and infection control
+- Personal protective equipment (PPE) and infection control

 The Covid-19 Community Rehabilitation Standards [RS3] were sent out to consultation to the CSP Long Covid Network and the Community Rehabilitation Physiotherapy Expert Reference Group which is composed of CSP professional networks and individual expert members.